FlexibleGames/VintageEngineering/Readme.md

 - GUIs
 - Translations
 - Recipes
-- Bug Fixing
+- Bug Reporting/Fixing

 Ideas are not on that list right now as I have a LOT of work to do before I'll be open to MORE to do.
 If you want to contribute please reach out to me (Buggi) on the VS discord, I'm in the "Modder" group.
 Or just submit a pull request.
 I'll try to post 'Issues' on specific items needed.

 ## Pull Request Rules
 Please keep pull request changes simple and single-issue.
 Please include a description outlining the change.
 The faster I can merge the faster the project gets awesome.
-Always include code comments outlining the change.
+Always include code comments.

 ## Most Needed
 The areas I'll need the most help and will be reaching out to people in hopes of gaining some assistance.